 Bethlehem traffic stop nets heroin worth $30K on the street, chief says

-There are 1 comment on the NJ.com story from Thursday, titled Bethlehem traffic stop nets heroin worth $30K on the street, chief says.
+There are 5 comments on the NJ.com story from Thursday Apr 20, titled Bethlehem traffic stop nets heroin worth $30K on the street, chief says.
 In it, NJ.com reports that:

 Bethlehem police said a traffic stop Wednesday night in the city led to the discovery of 136 grams of heroin and one arrest.
 If the heroin was processed and packaged for street sales, it would equal 6,000 packets worth more than $30,000, police Chief Mark DiLuzio said in a news release.